FAQ'S

 4) Register & Apply for Financial Aid

-We invest in the finest resources, faculty and curriculum to ensure your child receives the finest education.
+We invest in quality resources, faculty and curriculum to ensure your child receives the finest education.
 A full breakdown of our tuition, fees and discounts can be found on our Tuition page.

 We believe a quality Limudei Kodesh and Secular Studies education is a necessity for every Jewish child, regardless of the family’s ability to pay.
 Approximately 80% of our families are on scholarship.
 Parents can apply for tuition assistance from YTCTE once eligible government resources have been exhausted.